DaveO-Home/embedded-acceptance-tests-react/public/README.md

 1\. ***Watch, Recompile and Reload Window*** -

 * `cd public/parcel/build`
-* `gulp watch` or  `gulp serve`
+* `gulp watch`

-At this point you can start a browser and enter `localhost:3080/dist_test/parcel/testapp_dev.html` (configured to auto open browser tab).
+At this point you can start a browser and enter `localhost:3080/dist_test/appl/parcel/testapp_dev.html` (configured to auto open browser tab).
 Any changes to the source code(*.js and *.css files) should be reflected in the browser auto reload.

 __Note__; You may need to remove cache `..../public/parcel/build/.cache` during development.